Our Commitment to Anti-Racism

 In line with the company’s vision and strategic plan, Ballet BC is deeply committed to combating the systemic racism that exists within our society, and to being an organization that welcomes, amplifies, and celebrates all voices.
+We recognize that being an inclusive arts organization is a daily practice that requires reflection, evaluation, and accountability.
+It is an ongoing journey, and we are continually striving to learn from our mistakes or shortfalls.

 Our company is dedicated to ensuring vital conversations surrounding equity and representation are actively occurring and that Ballet BC continues to pursue, embrace, and enact change within our company, industry, and society as a whole.